Mickey Mania: Reception

 On release, Famicom Tsūshin scored the Super Nintendo version of the game 28 out of 40, and the Genesis version 30 out of 40.
 GamePro gave the Genesis version a mixed review, applauding the visual style and motif of playing inside old cartoons, commenting that "the blend of past and present is magical", but criticized the game as too easy.
-GamPro concluded that "if Mickey's not your thing, you won't appreciate this cart.
+GamePro concluded that "if Mickey's not your thing, you won't appreciate this cart.
 But if you liked any of Mickey's other games, you won't miss with Mickey Mania".
 The same reviewer later covered the Sega CD version.
 He praised its improved graphics, additional voice samples, and new level, but again concluded that the game is too easy to appeal to anyone who isn't a Mickey Mouse fan.
 A different GamePro reviewer covered the SNES version, and in contrast found that the game's difficulty was too high for younger gamers, but praised the responsive controls and sharp graphics.
+Power Unlimited reviewed the SNES version and gave a score of 91% summarizing: "Jewel of a game in which Mickey Mouse relives his adventures from countless cinema films with very inventive levels, eye-catching graphic design, a fantastic soundtrack and a unique character.
+That's the way it should be!"

 Next Generation reviewed the Sega CD version of the game, rating it four stars out of five, and stated that "there's just enough innovation here [...] to make it a must, and if you've got kids, I think it's the law".
 It also reviewed the Genesis version, rating it four stars out of five: "Ingenious action like Mickey carefully mixing a potion while being attacked from every side, makes it hard to put down".

 Maximum gave the PlayStation version two out of five stars.
 They praised the graphical stylistics, attention to detail, and solid gameplay, but criticized that the action never builds in intensity or pays off, and that the game makes no noticeable improvements over earlier versions.
-They nonetheless held it to be far better than the other 2D platformer then on the PlayStation, Johnny Bazookatone.
+They nonetheless held it to be far better than the other 2D platformer than on the PlayStation, Johnny Bazookatone.

 The game won the 1994 Parents' Choice Award.
 VideoGames magazine awarded it Best Sega CD Game.
 In 1995, Total! rated Mickey Mania 54 on their list of top 100 SNES games, praising it as "original and very playable".
 In 2018, Complex ranked the game 49 on their list of best Super Nintendo games of all time, writing: "A great game and a history lesson in all things Mickey Mouse: Mickey Mania was a fantastic title that fully utilized the broad color palate [sic] of the SNES.
 Walt Disney would be proud".